jennayuann/6104-team-project/design/concepts/LinkedInImport/LinkedInImport.md

     * The concept supports both OAuth-based API imports and manual CSV/JSON import from LinkedIn's export feature.
     * For OAuth imports, users connect their LinkedIn account and the system can fetch connections via the LinkedIn API (requires LinkedIn Partner approval for full access).
     * For CSV/JSON imports, LLM-powered field mapping allows the system to intelligently interpret various CSV/JSON formats that users may export from LinkedIn.
-    * Connections are automatically added to MultiSourceNetwork via synchronization when `addConnection` is called.
+    * Connections are automatically added to MultiSourceNetwork via synchronization when `addConnection` is called and are indexed for semantic search.
-    * The `linkedinApi.ts` helper module provides utilities for OAuth flow, token management, and API interactions.
+    * Helper methods for LLM field mapping and CSV parsing are present in the implementation.
+    * All actions and queries return error objects as appropriate.
+    * All queries return arrays, not just single objects.